 Core Requirements: Get Set

-Make sure that you are aware of your degree requirements and register for them in advance of when you plan to graduate.
+Make sure that you are aware of your remaining requirements and register for them in advance of when you plan to graduate.
 It is YOUR responsibility to make sure you are registering for and completing the appropriate courses.
 If you have not fulfilled all of your core requirements, you will not graduate.

 Q. What are my core requirements?